THE OTHER SIDE

 Defiance in Half-light – Elsewhere journal

 This essay centres around contemplation of the twilight and the more-than-human world in microcosm at Chinnor Hill Nature Reserve.
-It promotes stillness in these days of perpetual revolution, growing political divides and mounting fears of global conflict.
+It promotes stillness in these days of perpetual revolution, growing political division and mounting fears of global conflict.

 Contributions to the ‘What Is?’ series (The Ecological Citizen)